swertz/momemta.github.io/docs/in-depth/validation.md

 # Validation

-The phase-space parametrisations in terms of blocks are validated using two differents method:
+The phase-space parametrisations in terms of blocks are validated using two differents methods:

  - **Computation of a cross-section**: the block is used to compute the cross-section of a given process.
 The result is then compared to the cross-section computed using MadGraph[^1] for the same process.
- - **Computation of a phase-space volume**: only the phase-space density is integrated (no PDF or matrix element), and the result is compared to a hand-made calculation[^2].
+ - **Computation of a phase-space volume**: only the phase-space density is integrated (no PDF or matrix element), and the result is compared with an analytical result[^2].

 In both cases, MoMEMta's phase-space parametrisations are not efficient for the problem, but by increasing the number of integrand evaluations to a very large number, sufficient precision can be reached nonetheless.